When I left all I asked was peace

 is taken back and I sit staring

-at the perforated day, at walls falling
+at the wrinkled day, at walls falling

 in this helpless place of the dead

-where I've washed up
+where I've washed up,

 already chewed by the chimera